 Insider Tip – When you arrive at Vienna Airport, buy a $5 train ticket from the OBB ticket counter.
 These tickets are significantly cheaper than the designated City Airport Train (CAT), and will also allow you to get on a U-Bahn once you arrive in the city.

 No area in Vienna is particularly well-known for its nightlife, but that’s not to say that the city isn’t a good place for it.
-It simply means that the bars and clubs are spread throughout the city and that many of the central districts are great for a night out.
+It simply means that the bars and clubs are spread throughout the city and that many of the central districts are great for a night out when you visit Vienna.

 - The highest concentration of bars and clubs in the city